abrookins/andrewbrookins.com/_posts/2018-01-01-mixins-in-ruby-and-python.md

 There are some great blog posts, lectures, and books that cover Python and Ruby internals if you want to read more about what goes on behind the scenes in both of these approaches to mixins.

 For Python, you'll want to read anything on multiple inheritance.
-My favorite book on Python is <a target="_blank" href="https://www.amazon.com/gp/product/1491946008/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491946008&linkCode=as2&tag=andrewbrookin-20&linkId=eaf281ad80f2f800b1ec06541b85528f">Fluent Python: Clear, Concise, and Effective Programming</a> covers the topic well.
+My favorite book on Python is <a target="_blank" href="https://www.amazon.com/gp/product/1491946008/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491946008&linkCode=as2&tag=andrewbrookin-20&linkId=eaf281ad80f2f800b1ec06541b85528f">Fluent Python: Clear, Concise, and Effective Programming</a>, which covers the topic well.

 Going deeper into Python internals, there's the lecture series, [CPython internals: A ten-hour codewalk through the Python interpreter source code](http://pgbovine.net/cpython-internals.htm).
 And this read-through of CPython code around attribute access touches on the code that makes class variables available to class instances, [How Does Attribute Access Work?](https://medium.com/stepping-through-the-cpython-interpreter/how-does-attribute-access-work-d19371898fee)